While it is always the way to go when it comes to a road trip, it will not serve you well when it comes to marketing.

 Quality is everything!

-Once your commercial(s) are edited and ready for the world, you’re ready to execute a plan utilizing these assets.
+Once your commercial(s) are edited and ready for the world, you’re ready to execute a marketing plan utilizing these assets.

 Print ads can be found in a wide variety of publications.
 From the local newspaper to a nationally circulated magazine, the options are nearly endless.